jtsteinbach/sandbox/README.md

 ### The journal

-The **journal** is sb's signature idea: an append-only log inside the store where every operation that changes anything — every save, merge, undo, branch creation, switch, and deploy — is recorded.
+The **journal** is sb's signature idea: an append-only log inside the store where every operation that changes anything — every save, merge, undo, restore, branch creation, switch, and deploy — is recorded.
 Each entry embeds the SHA-256 link of the previous entry, forming a **hash chain** rooted in a random repository ID chosen at `init`.

 This makes the repository's *operational history* tamper-evident, not just its content: